-The service has quality and risk management systems in place that take a risk-based approach, and these systems meet the needs of residents and their staff.
+The service has a quality and risk management systems in place that take a risk-based approach, and these systems meet the needs of residents and their staff.
 Internal audits, meetings and education occur as planned.
-Staff are competent to provide and deliver high quality health care for Māori with corrective actions as indicated.
-The hazard register is current and reviewed regularly.
+Staff are competent to provide and deliver high quality healthcare for Māori, with corrective actions as indicated.